-- Applicant understands and affirms they will use and implement a DOE blueprint (Blueprint 1: Energy Planning, Blueprint 2A: Energy Efficiency: Energy Audits and Building Upgrades, Blueprint 3D: Renewable Resource Planning for Rural and Tribal Communities). - Demonstrate how the Applicant's organization, staff, stakeholders, and any known subcontractors' experience will assist them to achieve the objectives.
+- Applicant understands and affirms they will use and implement a DOE blueprint (Blueprint 1: Energy Planning, Blueprint 2A: Energy Efficiency: Energy Audits and Building Upgrades, Blueprint 3D: Renewable Resource Planning for Rural and Tribal Communities). - Demonstrate how the Applicant's organization, staff, partners or stakeholders, and any known subcontractors' experience will assist in achieving the objectives of the proposed project.
+Describes the experience and skills these individuals or groups bring to the project.